Product was successfully added to your shopping cart.

 War & Military Culture in South Asia 1757-1947

-The series editors, members of the editorial advisory board and our publisher, Duncan Rogers of Helion, are all delighted to be involved in this series and we hope it will be of interest not only in the UK and India but globally, too.
+The series editors, members of the editorial advisory board and our publisher, Duncan Rogers of Helion, are all delighted to be involved in this series, most of the volumes of which are also being published in India under the Primus imprint.
+We hope it will be of interest in the UK, India but also globally.